LilyTruong2291/COVID19-in-NYC/README.md

 ## Data Collection

-The datasets are collected using the above links and merge into one dataframe with 177 rows and 7 columns.
-Each row represents each zip code in New York City.
-Each zipcode, we got the following:
+The datasets are collected using the above links and merged into one dataframe with 177 rows and 7 columns.
+Each row represents a zip code in New York City.
+For each zipcode, we get the following variables:

 * Zip_Code
 * Positive